 By: Tonya Parrott

 There are two baptisms mentioned in Scripture.
 Jesus was baptized in Matthew 3:15 to receive the Holy Spirit.
 The power of His ministry began after this; miracles, healings, and ultimately His resurrection from the dead.
-Notice how we see the Deity in the next two verses (Matthew 3:16-17) and watch the flow through Scripture and the delays in the Holy Spirit after this in reference to the timing of the end of the Old Covenant (sanctification of the Old Testament saints) and the sending of the Holy Spirit back to the New Testament saints at Pentecost (50 days later, Acts 2) to sanctify them.
-This is because the Deity had to be present.
+Pay close attention to what Jesus says and notice how we then see the Deity in the next two verses:

 John’s baptism (being baptized into the name of the Father, the Son and the Holy Spirit) is the ‘believer’s baptism.’
 It was a baptism of repentance and how you became a disciple.
 This was during the transition period from the Old Covenant to the New Covenant while Jesus was still on earth before he officially defeated death and sent the Holy Spirit back for the New Covenant believers.
 The baptism of the Holy Spirit is being baptized into the name of Jesus Christ.
 This is where we receive our POWER.

 Matthew 28:19 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.